Xoana/tech-docs/nexus-6-ui/docs/build_and_deploy_ui.md

 ## Before You Begin

-1. Set up your local development environment as described in [Set Up Your Local Development Environment](../README.md#set-up-your-local-development-environment).
+Set up your local development environment as described in [Set Up Your Local Development Environment](../README.md#set-up-your-local-development-environment).
-1. Install duo-sso as described in [Install duo-sso](./install-duo-sso.md).

 ## Running the build-deploy.py Script